Felli

 Felli is a two-player abstract strategy board game from Morocco.
 It is related to Alquerque and draughts as pieces leap over one another to capture.
 Felli's closest relatives are several thousand miles away in the form of Lau kata kati from India and the game called Butterfly from Mozambique.
 One main difference is that the Felli board has only one horizontal line across its breadth as opposed to two found in the other two games.

 There is another version, and perhaps even the correction version, where the pieces are promoted to "Mullahs" upon reaching the other player's first rank.
-The "Mullahs" are like the "Kings" in International Draughts, and they can move any number of unoccupied spaces.
-They can also leap over an enemy piece from any distance, and land any distance behind it.
+The "Mullahs" are like the "Kings" in International draughts, and they can move any number of unoccupied spaces.
+They can also leap over an enemy piece from any distance and land any distance behind it.

 The game is also called Fich.

 Goal

-The goal of each player is to capture all the other player's pieces, or stalemate the other player by immobilizing its pieces.
+The goal of each player is to capture all the other player's pieces or stalemate the other player by immobilizing its pieces.

 Equipment

 The board is two triangles joined together at a common vertex.
 Each triangle has one horizontal line that dissects it across its breadth.
 A line also dissects both triangles across their lengths through the common vertex.
-There are a total of 13 intersection points of which the pieces are played upon.
+There is a total of 13 intersection points of which the pieces are played upon.

-There are a total of 12 pieces of which 6 pieces are black and 6 pieces are white.
+There are a total of 12 pieces of which 6 pieces are black, and 6 pieces are white.